APPENDIX "C"

 C6.4 Note that her reference was to knowing the consequences, not

 intending them.
-The plaintiffs claim and that knowledge and intention
+The plaintiffs claimed and that knowledge and intention

 were ethically

-equivalent in this situation; the defendants deny it; the judge failed to
+equivalent in this situation; the defendants denied it; the judge failed to

 articulate a rational and coherent position on the distinction and the